 Best and Highest UK Gold Scrap Gold & Silver Prices?
-Where To Sell antique, vintage and modern Gold and Silver Jewellery, Scrap and other items?
-Where is the best place to sell Gold, Gold and Silver Jewellery and scrap?
+Where to sell antique, vintage & modern Gold & Silver jewellery & scrap?

 Our price per gram is very high, but add to that these facts.
 We are a small family run business that has minimal overheads, no heavy staff costs and no fancy premises all things paid for by profit at your expense. .We do not charge fees, we keep weight loss, due to stones and wires to a minimum and we always identify the gold content correctly.
 And if you are still not convinced then remember our scales are trading standards calibrated and we weigh items right in front of you and of course our gold and silver calculator offers you an accurate price not an "up to" price.